-I sometimes wonder why rich people often keep upping the ante, buying increasingly more expensive things.
+Why do many wealthy people often keep upping the ante, buying increasingly more expensive things?
 This may follow a progression I first noticed when I experienced my own slight wealth upgrade in Japan (see Peaches and Pleasure, p.32).
-We must innately convert any upgrade in our standard-of-living into a new bottom line in our standard-of-living.
-Then, never content for long, we soon seek to up the ante again.
-Biologically speaking, the hunter-gatherer in us reaches outward from our bottom line, driven by a kind of the grass is always greener instinct.
+We innately appear to convert any upgrade in our standard-of-living into a new bottom line in our standard-of-living.
+As this becomes the status quo, contentment wanes and we begin seeking to up the ante again.
+Biologically speaking, the hunter-gatherer within us reaches outward from our current ‘enough’ driven by the ‘more is better’ instinct.

 Well-being is not connected to pleasure, per se.
 It is more like pleasure promises us well-being.
 No wonder Buddha called it “bait”.
-So why is Warren Buffett an exception to the ostentatious wealth most rich people pursue?
+So why is Warren Buffett an exception to the ostentatious tokens of wealth many rich people chase after?
 Wealthy people who live simple lives don’t take the bait because they are content.
 From a symptoms point of view, the fact that wealthy people often continue to up the ante pleasure-wise proves the old cliché, “money can’t buy happiness”.
 They are the wealthy poor!

 “Chocolate and peanuts! … mmmmm …”